Thursday, November 20, 2025

 “I can write best in the silence and solitude of the night, when everyone has retired.” — Zane Grey

-Not much to say about today.
+There isn't much I can say about today.

-They were good when they first came out, but back then I was either a teenager who ate anything that didn’t eat me first or pregnant and eating anything that didn’t move
+I think the years they were out, I was either a teen who ate anything that didn’t eat me first or pregnant, also eating anything that didn’t move.

 Cowboy hates McDonald’s, but he agreed to stop there instead of Burger King today.